animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-The embedded HTTP server is used to host {data-store-name}'s Management (Admin) REST API (not a publicly advertised API), the {x-data-store-docs}/rest_apps/book_intro.html\[Developer REST API\], and the {x-data-store-docs}/tools_modules/pulse/pulse-overview.html\[Pulse
+The embedded HTTP server is used to host GemFire's Management (Admin) REST API (not a publicly advertised API), the {x-data-store-docs}/rest_apps/book_intro.html\[Developer REST API\], and the {x-data-store-docs}/tools_modules/pulse/pulse-overview.html\[Pulse